bnb-chain/bnb-chain.github.io/docs/bas/architecture/overview.md

 * PoA & PoS Consensus — for users to be able to vote for the honest validators in the BAS network and guarantee the safeness of actions applied on the chain.
 * Storage & State — for persisting local data.

-Internally, BAS implements the following modules: Parlia consensus engine, staking pools, governance, dynamic runtime upgrades, reward management, manageable blockchain params, EVM hooks, deployment proxy.
+Internally, BAS implements the following modules: Parlia consensus engine, staking pools, governance, dynamic runtime upgrades, reward management, manageable blockchain params, EVM hooks, and deployment proxy.

 This modular architecture allows to re-use or enable/disable different modules.
 All modules are runtime-upgradable by on-chain governance.